Table of Contents

 I can’t stress enough how important access to high-quality data is for a successful venture into machine learning.
 Ask yourself before you start your project if you can build data labeling into normal user activities within your product or service (for example, flagging spam emails).
 Having labeled data ready for your machine learning system is a great place to start your data science project.

-Calculating Return on Investment (ROI) and Allocating Budget
+How to Calculate Return on Investment (ROI) and Allocate Budget for ML Projects

-A successful machine learning project will generate value for your business, and can also decrease the likelihood of inefficient use of capital.
-However, a machine learning project will only be worth it for your business if you can prove your return on investment.
-Consider if your project can be associated with one of the following observations:
+A successful Machine Learning project will generate value for your business, and can also decrease the likelihood of inefficient use of capital.
+However, a Machine Learning project will only be worth it for your business if you can prove your return on investment.
+Use this checklist to consider if your project can be associated with one of the following observations:

 Ask yourself if the project you’re considering will increase revenue directly in a customer-facing department, and whether or not it will allow you to offer new products and services.
 To calculate revenue gains, make predictions for your project about resulting price changes and sales volumes.
 Consider if your service quality will increase and allow you to adjust prices based on your results.